WikipediaLibrary/TWLight/docs/developer.md

 These scripts can be run with, for example `docker exec twlight virtualenv_migrate.sh`.

-### Virtual environment

-To activate the Python virtual environment for the project, run:

-`/app/bin/virtualenv_activate.sh`

 ### Migrating

 The script `virtualenv_migrate.sh` will, for each TWLight app, run: